quaderno/quaderno.js/v1/README.md

 #Quaderno.js

 A library to create Stripe subscriptions and charges, calculate taxes on the fly, and send beautiful invoices.
-This is the documentation for the v2, if you want the v1 you can find it [here](v1/README.md)

 ##Installing the Quaderno.js library